PMCC-BioinformaticsCore/janis-assistant/README.md

-# Welcome to Janis-Runner
+# Welcome to Janis-Assistant

 [![Build Status](https://travis-ci.org/PMCC-BioinformaticsCore/janis-assistant.svg?branch=master)](https://travis-ci.org/PMCC-BioinformaticsCore/janis-assistant)
 [![PyPI version](https://badge.fury.io/py/janis-pipelines.runner.svg)](https://badge.fury.io/py/janis-pipelines.runner)

-[Janis](https://github.com/PMCC-BioinformaticsCore/janis). is a workflow assistant designed to make the process of building and running workflows easier.
+[Janis](https://github.com/PMCC-BioinformaticsCore/janis) is a workflow assistant designed to make the process of building and running workflows easier.

+More specifically:

+- Janis core is a framework for specifying workflows, that can be transpiled to CWL and WDL.
+- Janis assistant runs manages an engine to these workflows and collects the results.

 ## Quick start